matsl/flycheck-scala-sbt/README.md

 couple of ways to deal with this.
 First, customizing the `flycheck-scala-sbt-collect-from-other-files-p` variable controls whether errors from other files will be displayed (at the very top) of the current buffer when a check is run.
-In addition, the whole list of errors is placed in a buffer which can be accessed via the `flycheck-scala-sbt-show-errors-list` command.
+In addition, if `flycheck-scala-sbt-create-error-buffer-p` is true the whole list of errors is placed in a buffer which can be accessed via the `flycheck-scala-sbt-show-errors-list` command.